Meghan Markle & Prince Harry’s Move To Windsor Is A ‘Healthy’ Decision, Per ‘People’

-Meghan Markle and Prince Harry’s move to Windsor is set to happen any day now as the couple await the birth of their royal baby.
+Meghan Markle and Prince Harry’s move to Windsor is set to happen any day now as the couple awaits the birth of their royal baby.

-According to People Magazine, Prince Harry and Meghan Markle are moving away from Kensington Palace, where Harry’s brother, Prince William lives with his wife, Duchess Kate Middleton, and their three children, Prince George, Princess Charlotte, and Prince Louis.
+According to People Magazine, Prince Harry and Meghan Markle are moving away from Kensington Palace, where Harry’s brother Prince William lives with his wife Duchess Kate Middleton and their three children, Prince George, Princess Charlotte, and Prince Louis.

 Meghan and Harry are said to have wanted to leave London and move to Windsor to get out of the spotlight as much as they could as they prepare to welcome their first child together.

 “[It] is a really healthy thing to do.
 I presume it must be nice to get out and away.
-Without neighbors who are all either family or staff [at Kensington Palace], they will now have their own thing,” a friend close to the couple tell the magazine.
+Without neighbors who are all either family or staff [at Kensington Palace], they will now have their own thing,” a friend close to the couple tells the magazine.

-The Duke and Duchess of Sussex will live in the newly renovated Frogmore Cottage, where they will have lush gardens to relax in.
+The Duke and Duchess of Sussex will live in the newly-renovated Frogmore Cottage, where they will have lush gardens to relax in.

 A former staff member at the cottage reveals that the estate has an amazing mulberry patch, calling the home “amazing,” and revealing that the royal couple will have a good time sitting on their front porch and listening to the sounds of a good cricket match.